 Planning, Development, & Extension Education Committee members will not participate in the Youth In Governance interviews if their family member is a candidate in the process.
-Another PDEEC member (or Youth In Governance member in case of youth) or the County Board Chairman will serve on the interview committee in their place.
+Another PDEEC member (or Youth In Governance member in case of youth) or the County Board Chairperson will serve on the interview committee in their place.
 (Approved by PDEEC Feb 13, 2013)

-8. Participation in YIG & YAR:
+8. Participation in Youth In Governance and Youth As Resources:

-Kenosha County Youth In Governance (YIG) is a program of the Kenosha County Board of Supervisors and is implemented by Kenosha County UW-Extension.
-Kenosha County Youth As Resources (YAR) is a partnership between United Way of Kenosha County and Kenosha County UW-Extension.
-These programs were created to give young people opportunity to enhance their leadership skills while providing an environment for youth voice and youth engagement.
+Kenosha County Youth In Governance (YIG) is a program of the Kenosha County Board of Supervisors and is implemented by Extension Kenosha County.
+Kenosha County Youth As Resources (YAR) is a partnership between United Way of Kenosha County and Extension Kenosha County.
+These programs were created to give young people the opportunity to enhance their leadership skills while providing an environment for youth voice and youth engagement.
 In order to ensure opportunities for as many youth as possible, youth may only participate in one of these youth leadership experiences at a time.
 It will be up to the youth to decide which opportunity will best meet their needs and expectations.
 (Approved by PDEEC April 10, 2013)